pygfx/wgpu-py/README.md

-The `WGPUPY_WGPU_ADAPTER_NAME` variable is modeled after the https://github.com/gfx-rs/wgpu?tab=readme-ov-file#environment-variables and should only be used for testing the wgpupy library itself.
+The `WGPUPY_WGPU_ADAPTER_NAME` variable is modeled after the https://github.com/gfx-rs/wgpu?tab=readme-ov-file#environment-variables and should only be used for testing the wgpu-py library itself.
-It is not part of the supported wgpy-py interface.
+It is not part of the supported wgpu-py interface.